The Australian Cancer Database (ACD) is a data collection of all primary, malignant cancers diagnosed in Australia since 1982.

 Data from the ACD are used to report on national cancer statistics such as incidence, trends, projections, survival and prevalence.

-These statistics are released in AIHW publications and made available as dynamic data.
+These statistics are released in AIHW publications and made available as data visualisations.
 The ACD is also used for external projects, data linkage and ad hoc data requests for a variety of stakeholders including the general public, journalists, universities, non-government organisations (e.g., cancer support groups, pharmaceutical or insurance companies) and government agencies.

 Statistics from the ACD allow a better understanding of how cancer might be prevented, detected or treated, as well as a closer monitoring of outcomes and the impact of policies.